-Check out the first post on the brand new K BLOG titled Nice to meet you CINDI K (Part 1).
+Check out the latest post on the brand new K BLOG, Travel guide to Olhao, Portugal.

 July 23, 2017

 One of the 7 Natural Wonders of the World, the Victoria Falls

 Last year, V and I, whilst visiting family in Zambia, met up with the good people at CINDI K (Children in Distress Kansenshi), a vital and charitable community school that helps vulnerable children living in the township of Nkwazi, Ndola, on the Copperbelt province of in Zambia.

 CINDI K Kids getting a motivational talk from Christopher, the school director